The Church of Jesus Christ of Latter-day Saints in Japan: 1968–1980: Church expansion

 The Japanese missions were changed again and split into four missions.
 The Japan Mission became the Japan East Mission and the Japan-Okinawa Mission.
 The Japan-Okinawa Mission became the Japan Central Mission and the Japan West Mission.
 Two new mission presidents were introduced, while Bills and Okazaki retained their positions over their respective missions.
 Russell Horiuchi, a professor at BYU, became president of the Japan East Mission.
 Watanabe Kan became president of the Japan West Mission and became the first native Japanese mission president.
 In 1965, Adney Y. Komatsu became mission president, the first of Japanese ancestry, and in 1975, during the first area conference in Japan, he became the first general authority of Japanese ancestry.
 Yoshihiko Kikuchi became the first native Japanese general authority in 1977.
 In 1979, the Japanese Missionary Training Center (JMTC) was created.
 The JMTC closed in 2009.
 The first LDS temple in Asia was the Tokyo Temple, which was dedicated on October 27, 1980, by Spencer W. Kimball.

-1980–Present: Recent developments
+1980–present: recent developments

 The Mormon Tabernacle Choir traveled to Japan for its second tour in 1985.
 Tsuneo Ishikawa, president of the Chukyo Television Broadcasting Company, hosted an extravagant reception for the choir in Nagoya.
 The LDS Church provided extensive humanitarian services and resources to Japan after the Kobe or Osaka earthquake in 1995 and the record-breaking earthquake and tsunami that destroyed northern Japan in March 2011.
 Gordon B. Hinckley, then serving as the church's president, traveled to Japan in May 1996.
-On September 1, 2001, the 100th anniversary of Mormon missionary work in Japan was celebrated with two new bronze monuments in Yokohama.
+On September 1, 2001, the 100th anniversary of the church's missionary work in Japan was celebrated with two new bronze monuments in Yokohama.
 The Fukuoka Japan Temple was dedicated in 2000, with the Sapporo Japan Temple, the third in Japan, dedicated in 2016.
+In 2017, the Tokyo Japan Temple was closed for renovations and rededicated in July 2022.
+The fourth, the Okinawa Japan Temple, was dedicated in November 2023.
+In October 2023, church president Russell M. Nelson announced the intent to construct the Osaka Japan Temple.